Subscribe to our newsletter

 In the city of Houston – a sprawling, diverse microcosm of America – the son of a black mother and a Latino father is coming of age.
 He’s working at his family’s restaurant, weathering his brother’s blows, resenting his older sister’s absence.
 And discovering he likes boys.
 More about this book >

-Selected by Nafissa Thompson-Spires >
+Nafissa Thompson-Spires >